Galette with egg

 Advertising

-A stalwart of Salamanca Square, this bright and welcoming spot has been serving the people of Hobart for decades.
-A must-visit for breakfast, it’s especially pleasant to take refuge in this brightly-coloured, retro-tinged space when the Tassie weather is at its most bleak.
+Why we love it: A stalwart of Salamanca Square, this bright and welcoming spot has been serving the people of Hobart for decades.
+A must-visit for breakfast, Machine Laundry is especially pleasant to take refuge in this brightly-coloured, retro-tinged space when the Tassie weather is at its most bleak.
 If the decor isn’t soul-warming enough, the hearty breakfasts – like chunky sourdough heaped with avocado and perfectly squeaky halloumi, or the breakfast chicken cassoulet with a fried egg – certainly will.
-And yep, you can literally do a load of laundry here at the coin-operated machines.
+And yep, you can literally do a load of laundry here at the coin-operated machines – that’s basically breakfast and a show – plus it’s a fabulous avenue for meeting new folk out in the wild if you’re not so partial to the apps.

 Advertising